 The higher your conversion rate is, the higher you’ll appear in the search results (as long as your product is relevant to the search query). eBay’s Best Match algorithm sees your listing as “better” if the conversion rate is higher.
 The fact that, say, 8% of buyers purchased your product after viewing it indicates that it is probably a better product than one that only 1% of buyers purchased after viewing.

 Far too often, newcomers to eBay miss this nuance and bombard their titles with lots of off-topic keywords.
 This helps boost search impressions initially, and spurs some sales as a result.
 But in the long term it works against you, because the irrelevant keywords lower the conversion rate, and the ranking will fall lower and lower over time.

 Simply put, a high conversion rate comes from plenty of traffic to your listing from people who actually want your product.
 A low conversion rate comes from getting heaps of visitors who are not really interested in your listing.
 Less is more when it comes to conversion rate.

 4. Use volume price discounts

-In terms of eBay SEO, volume price discounts are ranked up there with titles, conversion rate and Fast ‘N Free.
+In terms of eBay SEO, volume price discounts are ranked up there with titles, conversion rate and free shipping.
 This might be news to some veteran eBay sellers, as it wasn’t always so important.

 Volume price discounts are easy to set up.
 Go to Selling → Marketing → Promotions, create a promotion, and select volume pricing (or “multi-buy” in the UK).
 Select the dates when the discount applies and the level of discount you’re willing to offer, which can be as little as 1% off for buying two of the same item.